hiway/treesnake/README.md

 treesnake
 =========

-Treesnake sits in your MacOSX System Menu, and displays text recieved from your Python scripts.
+Treesnake sits in your MacOSX System Menu, and displays text received from your Python scripts.

 Installation procedure:
   - Download latest release